BitBalloon/homepage/contents/docs/_basics/content.markdown

 ## The Basics

 BitBalloon is first and foremost an API for deploying static sites onto the programmable web.
-There's two ways to deploy: dragging a site onto the dropzone or by making an API call.
+There's two ways to deploy: dragging a site onto the drop-zone or by making an API call.

 Either way, the deployment is an automated process where BitBalloon analyzes your site, optimizes the assets and deploys it onto highly scalable, programmable hosting.

 When you first deploy a site, a URL gets generated for it, similar in format to:<br/> http://cowboy-system-73843.bitballoon.com

 <div class="panel">
 This overview covers the features which are exposed in the UI.
-Read up on the <a href="/docs/api#sites">API</a> to learn about driving the BitBalloon programmatically.
+Read up on the <a href="/docs/api#sites">API</a> to learn about driving the BitBalloon pro grammatically.
 </div>

 ### Site Management